dzervas/injectionforge/README.md

 The resulting library is located at `target/debug/libfrida_deepfreeze_rs.so` (`.dll` for windows).
 You can inject it using your favorite injector.

-There are two exported functions:
+There are two exported functions that you can call from the library to inject:

 ```c
 void inject(uint32_t pid); // Run the frida script in the process with the given pid
 void inject_self(); // Run the frida script in the process that called the function
 ```

-By default, on load the library will call `inject_self()`.
+By default (so `DllMain` in windows and `.ctor` on unix), on load the library will call `inject_self()` so you can just inject it and it will run the script.

 ### DLL Proxying